What's nearby

 Restaurant 1826

-A beautiful restaurant in “Ireland’s prettiest village,” Restaurant 1826 is the perfect spot to grab a meal and have a quick look at the charming heritage village of Adare.
-Set in a traditional thatched building, it’s one to visit if you’re in the area.
+A beautiful restaurant in “Ireland’s prettiest village,” 1826 Adare is the perfect spot to grab a meal and have a quick look at the charming heritage village of Adare.
+Set in a traditional thatched building, be sure to stop by if you’re in the area.

 If you have more time in Limerick…